!

 caret-down/expand

-The board-certified, fellowship-trained gastroenterologists have additional training (beyond that of a general gastroenterologist) and can perform advanced/interventional endoscopy procedures, outside the scope of a normal endoscopy.
-Their expertise – combined with the latest technology and devices – ensures that all GI abnormalities are detected, even those that a regular endoscopy may miss.
-These advanced endoscopy procedures are used to not only diagnose but treat a range of digestive conditions such as GERD, cancers affecting the GI tract, gallstones, ulcers, anal fistulas and more.
+Our board-certified gastroenterologists have additional fellowship training (beyond that of a general gastroenterologist) and can perform advanced/interventional endoscopy procedures, outside the scope of a normal endoscopy.
+Their expertise – combined with the latest technology and devices – ensures that all GI abnormalities are evaluated, even those that a regular endoscopy or imaging (CT scan or MRI) may miss.

-With these procedures, our patients can avoid surgery, recover quickly and experience no scarring or other complications.
+With these procedures, our patients have an opportunity to choose a minimally invasive alternative.
 Some of the advanced endoscopy procedures we offer include:

 Locations Offering Advanced Endoscopy